mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Using the Migrator programmatically

-Or you can create simple script where you initialize MikroORM like this:
+Or you can create a simple script where you initialize MikroORM like this:

 **`./migrate.ts`**